tech-med/medlearnity.com/src/content/wpPages/pages/student-testimonials/index.md

 ![profile-pic](https://i2xfwztd2ksbegse.public.blob.vercel-storage.com/wp/2023/10/testimonial-placeholder.png)Sierrah G.USMLE Step 1 Student

-#### Personalized Tutoring Unlike Any Other!
+#### Personalized Tutoring Unlike Any Other

 I have turned to Medlearnity after studying for STEP1 by on my own for 6 weeks.
 Immediately, I felt supported and was impressed with the tutor's preparation for each session.
 I was so used to having to come up with questions, but it was SO refreshing that Medlearnity tutors come prepared with high yield concepts from reputable question banks.
 From the beginning, I was impressed with Dr. Goel's personalization and his responsiveness to my needs.
 While I was working with Ben (who is amazing!), Dr. Goel always knew the pertinent information that was discussed in each session and I took so much comfort in the fact that he is invested in my success.
 Dr. Goel was very encouraging and have frequently checked-in with me to make sure I am on-track.

 I really enjoyed working with Ben!
 This exam brought forth so much stress but he had such a calming presence and kept me grounded throughout the ups and downs of STEP1.
 He is dedicated, brilliant, selfless, and hardworking - even on days when he had a really long shift, he made himself available so that I hone my weaknesses in the limited time that I had before my exam.
 He is truly a gem and I have recommended him to many of my friends!
 STEP1 is an incredibly lonely time filled with solo studying and I always looked forward to sessions with Ben.
 He allowed me to think out loud and correct my thinking process so that I can strategically tackle questions.

 However, at the end of the day, it is up to each student to put in the work, identify weaknesses, and maintain resilience to get through this exam.
 While I do not think tutoring was the sole reason for my success on STEP1, it definitely helped to hone in on my weaknesses and gave me the motivation to get through the challenges of this exam.
-If you are looking for a personalized tutoring experience after feeling stuck on an attempt to self-study, I highly recommend MedLearnity!
+If you are looking for a personalized tutoring experience after feeling stuck on an attempt to self-study, I highly recommend MedLearnity
 ![profile-pic](https://i2xfwztd2ksbegse.public.blob.vercel-storage.com/wp/2023/10/testimonial-placeholder.png)H. J.Step 1 Student

 ## How to Get Started